Southampton-RSG-Training/shell-novice/_episodes/05-loop.md

 > and whilst extra spaces don't affect how the
 > script runs, it is considered best practice to use indentation to highlight the loop body.
 > In general programming, indentation is very important.
 Without indentation in code blocks
-> such as these,, code becomes much harder to read.
+> such as these, code becomes much harder to read.

 ### Dos and don'ts of variable naming